Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Gets Predefined SSL Policies provided by Application Gateway.

 ### [Get-AzureRmApplicationGatewayTrustedRootCertificate](Get-AzureRmApplicationGatewayTrustedRootCertificate.md)
-Gets Trusted Root Certificates of an application gateway.
+Gets the Trusted Root Certificate with a specific name from the Application Gateway.

 ### [Get-AzureRmApplicationGatewayUrlPathMapConfig](Get-AzureRmApplicationGatewayUrlPathMapConfig.md)
 Gets an array of URL path mappings to a backend server pool.